Home / Escrow: How It Works, Benefits, and Why You Need It

 What Is an Escrow?

-At its core, escrow is an agreement where a third party holds assets until meeting conditions.
-These assets include money, property, or securities.
+At its core, escrow is an agreement in which a third party holds assets until specific conditions are met.
+These assets include money, property, mortgages, or securities.
 The agent verifies all terms before releasing them.
 They ensure neutrality and safeguard the process until both parties have fulfilled their obligations.

 These items include: